MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-message-extension-app-in-test-tool.md

 * Display a plain text message from the invoke response inside the dialog.

 > [!Note]
-> Similar to the **Search Command**, include the command ID only if it’s used by your message extension.
-If not, you can ignore it during testing in the Test Tool.
+> Similar to the **Search Command**, it's not mandatory to include the command ID to test your message extension.
+Add them if you require to test the functionality.

 ## Link Unfurling